AtomicFriction/FrictionSources/README.md

 -> distance is in Angstroms.
 -> time is in picoseconds.
 -> sigma is in Angstroms.
+-> equilibrium length of the spring between agent-slider is in Angstroms.
 -> epsilon is in eV.
 -> substrate spring constant is in eV/Angstroms^2.
 -> substrate mass is in amu(atomic mass units).
 -> latt_const for Argon is in Angstroms.
 -> Cutoff constant taken as 2.5 * sigma.

+Argon parameters sources:
+-> Lennard Jones parameters, sigma and epsilon: http://www.sklogwiki.org/SklogWiki/index.php/Argon -> Argon spring constant: Foundations of Nanomechanics, page 6 -> Argon lattice constant: https://www.infoplease.com/inert-gases/argon and http://users.jyu.fi/~hahakkin/opetus/simu_2006/Lecture5.pdf
+-> Equilibrium length of the spring between agent-slider: Foundations of Nanomechanics, page 3

 ## For Users